-The Eiffel Tower in Paris is a magical name that describes a sight that everyone hopes they will see one day.
+The Eiffel Tower sounds like a magical name.
 What would Paris be like without the Eiffel Tower?
-Well, Paris had already proved its charm to the world before the tower was even built with many amazing monuments: the Louvre, the Arc de Triomphe and Notre-Dame.
-Now the Eiffel Tower surpasses them all in height and can be seen from each of these three buildings from a different, interesting, angle.
-The iron tower still remains one of the most visited monuments in the whole world and it certainly deserves to be talked about on our blog!
-Check out our fun facts about the Eiffel Tower…
+Well, Paris had already proved its charm to the world before the tower was even built with many amazing monuments.
+Let’s name a few: the Louvre, the Arc de Triomphe and Notre-Dame.
+Now the Eiffel Tower surpasses them all in height.
+The iron tower can be seen from each of these three buildings from a different and interesting angle.
+But instead of writing about facts that travel guides would generally tell you, I choose to unveil a few things about the tower.
+I compiled them into 25 fun facts about the Eiffel Tower…

 Fun facts about the Eiffel Tower – Presentation